davesteele/davesteele.github.io/_posts/2014-09-20-anatomy-of-a-gpg-key.markdown

 ### TL;DR

-Here are some takeaways I would have loved to have had going into this:
+Here are some takeaways I wish I had going into this:

 * Most key parameters are stored in the self signature.
 That means they can be changed at will by the key owner without affecting the status of external key signatures.
 * Subkeys need only be self-signed (which is automatic).
 Trust from external signatures is provided transitively.